 Medicare Part B

 Medicare Part B provides patients with medically necessary outpatient health care.
-Part B fills in some of Part As gaps by providing coverage for doctors in an outpatient setting as well as for approved medical equipment and supplies when necessary.
-Physician services, nursing services, vaccinations, cardiovascular and diabetes screenings, lab services, and other preventative services can all be covered by Part B. Routine physical exams are not covered by Part B. Medicare Part B will not pay for cosmetic surgery, custodial care, prescription drugs, dental care, or vision care, as well as other services.
+Medicare Part B fills in some of the Medicare Part A gaps by providing coverage for doctors in an outpatient setting as well as for approved medical equipment and supplies when necessary.
+Physician services, nursing services, vaccinations, cardiovascular and diabetes screenings, lab services, and other preventive services can all be covered by Medicare Part B however, routine physical exams are not covered.
+Medicare Part B will not pay for cosmetic surgery, custodial care, prescription drugs, dental care, or vision care, as well as some other services.

 Medicare does not cover every health-related service or item.
 You may have to pay co-payments and deductibles on services even if they are covered by Medicare.
 After you meet your deductible, your co-payments will generally cost around 20% of the Medicare-approved amount for most doctor services.
 If a service you need is not covered by Medicare, you must cover the costs yourself unless you have separate insurance that does.
 Learn more about the cost of Medicare Part B at Medicare.gov.